-Most recently, UNCITRAL's Working Group on Electronic Commerce has developed a draft Model Law on the Use and Cross-border Recognition of Identity Management and Trust Services, adopted by the plenary session of UNCITRAL in June 2022.
+72 The Model Law is online as document A/Res/77.101 19 December 2022 (unofficial advance copy): https://uncitral.un.org/sites/uncitral.un.org/files/media-documents/uncitral/en/mlit_advance_copy.pdf.
+The General adopted by the plenary session of UNCITRAL in June 2022 and by the General Assembly of the United Nations in December.
 Its statements of the duties of identity managers (those who identify commercial participants and confirm their attributes) and trust service providers (articles 6 and 10 of the draft Model Law) may become the international best practices, given the success of UNCITRAL's formulation of such rules in the past.
 It may make sense for Mongolia to consider whether its laws should be consistent in principle with this new Model Law, especially where trading partners are influenced by European norms.
 It is too early to make a firm recommendation on the point.

-Another international initiative that will become relevant to e-signatures in Mongolia and elsewhere is the agreed text on e-signatures and authentication that has been developed recently
+Another international initiative that will become relevant to e-signatures in Mongolia and elsewhere is the agreed text on e-signatures and authentication that has been developed recently by the Joint Initiative on Electronic Commerce, a part of the World Trade Organization.73 The text has not yet been turned into law ready for implementation, but it will influence legal developments over the next few years.74